Couchsurfing is what you’d do if you’re young and free. Or broke and adventurous enough.

 2. Never underestimate the kindness of strangers.

-Following on with the previous story, with these French housemates I had been put up with, one of the guys had to give up his bed because their house cat soiled my bed.
+Following on with the previous story, with these French housemates I had been put up with, one of the guys had to give up his bed because their house cat soiled the bed I was supposed to sleep in.

 Not only did he not sign up to be my Couchsurfing host, much less give up a bed for a foreign intruder, he very politely and generously offered his whole room to me.